corda/corda/docs/source/data-model.rst

 * Improved scalability vs Ethereum, as well as ability to keep parts of the transaction graph private (yet still uniquely addressable)
 * No reliance on proof of work
 * Re-use of existing sandboxing virtual machines
-* Use of type safe GCd implementation languages.
+* Use of type safe GCd implementation languages
 * Simplified auditing

 Comparison with Bitcoin